 6. A boat trip to Marothinissi

 Visible from Laganas beach, Marathonisi (Aka.
 Turtle island) is an uninhabited island just off the coast of Zakynthos.
 Marathonisi is part of a national marine park that aims to protect loggerhead turtles.
-Boat trips can be booked to view Marathonissi and maybe even some turtles close up.
+Boat trips can be booked to view Marathonissi, and some turtles close up.

 7. Tsilivi – Things to do in Tsilivi

 Located on the North-East coast of Zakynthos, the resort of Tsilivi (also known as Planos) is one of the best places to stay on the island.
-The resort is popular with those who prefer a quiet break but with lots of activities on offer.
+The resort is popular with those who prefer a quiet break but with many activities.

 8. Explore Tsilivi Town

-Tsilivi town is home to a wide range of souvenir shops and traditional tavernas as well as cuisine from all over the world.
+Tsilivi town is home to a wide range of souvenir shops and traditional tavernas and cuisine from all over the world.
 Take a slow walk through the town and take in the atmosphere.

 9. Zante Waterpark.
 Tsilivi

 A water paradise for kids and adults alike.
 There are so many slides to choose from.
-From the black hole to the space hole and the younger kids octopus and pirate boat, there’s something for all the family.
-I first visited Tsilivi water-park in 2014 as a day-trip from our base in Argassi.
-The following two years, we returned to stay at the Aqua bay hotel inside the water-park.
+There’s something for all the family from the black hole to the space and the younger kids octopus and pirate boat.
+I first visited Tsilivi water-park in 2014 as a day trip from our base in Argassi.
+We returned to stay at the Aqua bay hotel inside the water-park the following two years.
 We also visited Zante’s other water-park in 2014, and although it’s much bigger, the quality of Tsilivi water-park is much better.
 The neighbouring Planos bay hotel also has free access to the water-park.
-Whether you decide to stay at the Aqua bay hotel or visit the water-park on a day-trip, make sure you try the lazy river, my favourite part of the park!
+Whether you decide to stay at the Aqua bay hotel or visit the water-park on a day trip, make sure you try the lazy river, my favourite part of the park!
 I’ve visited with family previously, but I plan to return with my daughter in the future.

 10. Try your hand at Greek dancing